sgomez-p/sgomez-p/README.md

 - 👋 Hi, I’m @sgomez-p
-- 👀 I’m interested in ...
+- 👀 I’m interested in Chemistry and tech.
 - 🌱 I’m currently learning programming on C
 - 📫 How to reach me ...